Introduction

 Internal Bleeding

-If you lack an analyzer, you can also check for the location of internal bleeding by right clicking the patient and selecting ‘Check Status’, this will reveal the location of all internal bleeding location (XX limb looks bloated and discoloured)
+If you lack an analyser, you can also check for the location of internal bleeding by right clicking the patient and selecting ‘Check Status’, this will reveal the location of all internal bleeding location (XX limb looks bloated and discoloured)

-At this point you will want to administer Tramadol to the patient, then remove any armor in the way, grab your surgical equipment, select the affected limb, and click away.
+At this point you will want to administer Tramadol to the patient, then remove any armour in the way, grab your surgical equipment, select the affected limb, and click away.
 Ensure you are on Help intent and have surgery mode on (which is on by default).
 It is recommended you place the patient on a roller bed to increase success chance The button for surgery mode should be on your upper left HUD.

 Standard Method